kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/quick-start.md

 export default MyApp
 ```

-Now you can start using the hooks to fetch and use data inside your components
+Now you can start using the hooks to fetch and use data inside your components.

 ## Fetching data